-I photographed this touching interaction here in Arkansas.
-A female Eastern Bluebird feeds her fledgling along a stone border, her movements patient and precise.
-The fledgling, still wearing its speckled juvenile plumage, stretches forward eagerly, trusting the mother who has guided it from egg to sky.
+I photographed this bluebird mother and fledgling along a stone border here in Arkansas.
+The female Eastern Bluebird moves with patience and precision as she feeds her young.
+The fledgling, still wearing its speckled juvenile plumage, stretches forward eagerly and trusts the mother that has guided it from egg to sky.

 Eastern Bluebirds are remarkable parents.
 Once their chicks leave the nest, their responsibilities don’t end.
 The adult birds, especially the mothers, continue to provide food and protection for several weeks.
 They teach their young how to catch insects, avoid predators, and navigate the world.